jdc-cunningham/quadlidar-mouse/README.md

 ### Quadlidar trackpad

-Not actually lidar it's a time of flight ranging sensor
+Not actually lidar it's a time of flight ranging sensor (using infrared)

 <img src="./quadlidar.JPG"/>